olivier-carrere/redaction-technique.org/src/content/docs/en/veille/inserer-automatiquement-des-donnees-sql-dans-un-fichier-restructuredtext.md

 ---
-title: "Automatically insert SQL data into a reStructuredText file".
+title: "Automatically insert SQL data into a reStructuredText file"
 description: "We're going to create a database of products with their versions, then format this information in a reStructuredText file."
 ---